pat-s/rcli/README.md

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/patrickschratz)

 `rcli` is a tool for simplified installion of R versions and switching between these.
+It is written in `bash`, aims to be cross-platform and low on dependencies.

 The following platforms/distributions are currently supported: